GovTechSG/techpass-user-docs/docs/sign-up-and-onboard-to-techpass.md

 # Sign up and onboard to TechPass

-This article guides you to sign up for TechPass via the TechPass portal and onboard to it.
-Refer to the flow chart on [Onboard to TechPass](onboard-to-techpass) page to know if you can sign up for TechPass via the TechPass portal.
+This article walks you through the TechPass portal sign-up and onboarding process.
+Check the flow chart on the [Onboard to TechPass](onboard-to-techpass) page to see if you're eligible to sign up via the portal.

 ## Audience

-Users with a WOG account who needs a TechPass account.
+Users with a WOG account and who needs a TechPass account.

-?> **Note**<br>- If you are a public officer who is using an **SE-GSIB** device, please submit a [service request](https://go.gov.sg/seed-techpass-support) to create your TechPass account.<br>- Alternatively, users can also get invited to TechPass and SEED(optional) via the [**TechBiz Portal**](https://portal.techbiz.suite.gov.sg).
-For more information, see [**TechBiz documentation**](https://docs.developer.tech.gov.sg/docs/techbiz-documentation/).
+?> **Note**<br>- Public officers using an **SE-GSIB** device should submit a [service request](https://go.gov.sg/seed-techpass-support) to create their TechPass account.<br>- Alternatively, users can receive onboarding invitations for TechPass and SEED(optional) via the [**TechBiz Portal**](https://portal.techbiz.suite.gov.sg).
+For more details, see [**TechBiz documentation**](https://docs.developer.tech.gov.sg/docs/techbiz-documentation/).

 ## Prerequisites

 You need the following to sign up for TechPass and complete the onboarding:

-- A non-SE GSIB device.
+- Non-SE GSIB device.
-- Organisational email address.
+- Organisational email address with a standard mailbox (not LiteMail).
-- A standard mailbox for your organisational email address.
-TechPass does not support email accounts which do not have an inbox, such as LiteMail accounts.
-If you use such an email account, upgrade it to a standard mailbox before signing up.
-- Before you onboard, ensure you have received the TechPass onboarding email and is still valid.
+- Valid TechPass onboarding email.

 ?> TechPass onboarding email is valid for 30 days.
-If you do not onboard to TechPass within this 30 days, we will terminate your TechPass account, and you need to sign up again.
+If you do not onboard to TechPass within this period, we will terminate your TechPass account, and you may need to sign up again.

 > **Tip**: Click the triangle to view the instructions to complete each step.